pantheon-systems/documentation/source/_docs/team-management.md

 ---
 Pantheon has powerful workflow tools that are packed with real-time features that are great for people working in teams, and getting started is easy.

-## Team Management
+## Site Team Management
-You can add and delete users in the Team modal by clicking **Team** in the upper-right of your Dashboard.
+You can add and delete users in the Team modal by clicking **Team** in the upper-right of your Site Dashboard.

 ![Team Management Window](/source/docs/assets/images/team-modal.png)
-## Add a Team Member
+## Add a Site Team Member

 In the Team modal, enter the email address of the user and click **Add team member**.

 Once the user has been added to the project, they will receive a welcome email notifying them that they are now a member of the site's team.
 This will allow them to access the site's codebase, create backups, mark the site as private, clear your sites' caches, sync content, and perform updates.

-## Invite a Team Member
+## Invite a Site Team Member

 Sometimes you need to invite a user to a team or project who does not have a Pantheon account.
 You can still add them to the project and they will be sent an email with an invite to become a team member on the site.

 Once they have successfully created an account, they will be automatically added to the team.
 As an added bonus if the user signs up, you'll get an extra free Dev site!

-## Remove a Team Member
+## Remove a Site Team Member

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>All users can be removed except the site owner.</div>

-In the Team modal, click the X next to the user you want to delete.
+In the Team modal in the Site Dashboard, click the X next to the user you want to delete.

 When you delete a user from a site, they lose the ability to perform any operations on that site.